David has had a variety of life experiences, which he loves to share with his readers.

 I bet you're wondering how you can change your morning routine in just 15 minutes.
 That may not seem like enough time to change how you do things, but in reality, it's the exact amount of time needed to change things up in the morning.
 This article won't cover touchy-feely stuff like journaling or sitting alone with your thoughts.
-While those may work for some, most of us want a significant change, and the morning is where that can happen.
+While those may work for some, most of us want a tangible change, and the morning is where that can happen.

 I've had to change my routine many times in the morning.
-This can be caused by a new child, marriage, or even getting a pet!
+This can be caused by a new child, marriage, a different job, or even getting a pet!
 Either way, I've honed my skills in the process and I am able to make the most out of my mornings to make my day as successful as possible.

 Freeing up Time in the Morning